dalibo/blog/_posts/2016-04-06-Ora2Pg_data_export_improvement.md

 <img src="http://blog.dalibo.com/assets/media/Ora2Pg_data_export_improvement_table_test2.png" title="Results table_test2"/>

-Most of the data are numerics and the majority of data size stay in the CLOB fields.
-In this case, the patch doesn't help at all or we need to have a lot more rows to be really visible.
+Most of the data are numerics and the majority of data size resides in the CLOB fields.
+In this case, the patch doesn't help at all or we need to have a lot more rows to have a noticeable effect.

 ## Table with millions of rows

 So until now, there's nothing really impressive.
-But now take a look to the results on the following table, which have 28,500,000 rows for just 2.8 GB of data.
+But now take a look at the results on the following table, which have 28,500,000 rows for just 2.8 GB of data.